DEAL WITH DELLA

 DT 500 MAG: -… so the rave culture had come, bam!

 KRISTINA: -Yes!
-Electronic music, it began with rave culture in the ’90s.
+Electronic music began with rave culture in the ’90s.
 I started going to raves when I left home for college.
-Then in 1997, I went to a DVS1 party in downtown Minneapolis that changed my life forever.
+Then, in 1997, I attended a DVS1 party in downtown Minneapolis that changed my life forever.
 Something magical happened that night; I discovered the “dance” in electronic music.
 I was hooked.
 From that day forward, I never looked back, and I have been on thousands of dance floors since with the top DJs from around the world.
 The names of people who have influenced me since that experience would go on for days.
-Here is a short list of names that come to mind from those early years Halo, Hipp-e, Dubtribe, Mark Farina, Heather, Jeno, Garth, Scott Hardkiss, Dj Dan, Doc Martin, Dj Funk, Roy Davis Jr., Underworld, Orbital, The Orb, Timewriter, and of course Frankie.
+Here is a short list of names that come to mind from those early years: Halo, Hipp-e, Dubtribe, Mark Farina, Heather, Jeno, Garth, Scott Hardkiss, Dj Dan, Doc Martin, Dj Funk, Roy Davis Jr., Underworld, Orbital, The Orb, Timewriter, and of course Frankie.
 Quite a diverse group of names.

-DT 500 MAG: – How was raving at West Coast then?
+DT 500 MAG: How was it raving at West Coast then?

 DT 500 MAG: -What is the sound of DELLA?